QuentinOchem/ada-spark-rfcs/considered/rfc-borrow-limited-access.md

    P1 (V1.all, V1);
 ```

-Accessing the Stack with Safe Pointers
+Accessing the Stack with Limited Pointers
 --------------------------------------

 By construction, the memory in stack or global data is managed automatically